-The fuses are located in a power distribution module under the seat.
+The fuses are located in a power distribution module under the seat, the fuse for the turn signal is located under the seat next to the battery (fuse size 7,5A).
 If there is any type of electrical system failure, always check the fuses first.